The world is becoming more and more polarized with religious and idealistic

 - slogan of CODEPINK

-the next war will really depend, to a great extent, on our ability to build strong connections with women in
+stop the next war will really depend, to a great extent, on our ability to build strong connections with

-people together from around the world.
-Conversely, the international peace movement lends credibility
+millions of people together from around the world.
+Conversely, the international peace movement

-to the West.
+lends credibility to the West.
 Thousands of new ideas will spring up from a world-wide initiative.
-Also, thousands of

-connections will take place.
-For example, if Arun Gandhi, grandson of Mahatma Gandhi and Yolanda
+Also, thousands of connections will take place.
+For example, if Arun Gandhi, grandson of Mahatma

-change will not be negotiated by governments; it can only be enforced by people.”
-Roy said there should
+“Radical change will not be negotiated by governments; it can only be enforced by people.”
+Roy said

 Kavita Ramdas said, “I know we have the capability.”